-Speaking during the launch, Honourable Palitha Fernando, PC, Attorney General, explained, “People of this country look to the Attorney General’s Department to ensure the perpetrators of crime are held to account.
+Speaking during the launch in Colombo, Sri Lanka’s Attorney General, the Honourable Palitha Fernando, PC, explained: “People of this country look to the Attorney General’s Department to ensure the perpetrators of crime are held to account.
 Therefore, it is for that purpose that we have designed this programme, to see that the skills of the State Counsel are further developed, so that they can perform their duties with confidence.”

-Expressing his thoughts, H. E. John Rankin, High Commissioner of the United Kingdom in Sri Lanka, noted that enhancing the capacity of officials of the AG’s Department can play a key role in further developing the stability of post-conflict Sri Lanka and rebuilding the court structures in the North and East.
-“If people, including Sri Lankans and investors, have confidence in the effective application of laws, the ability to prevent impunity and of equality before the law – this will increase the long term prosperity and stability of Sri Lanka,” he added.
+The High Commissioner of the United Kingdom in Sri Lanka, H. E. John Rankin, said that enhancing the capacity of officials of the Attorney General’s Department can play a key role in further developing the stability of post-conflict Sri Lanka and rebuilding the court structures in the country’s north and east.

-The trainings will be delivered by in-house resource persons from the Attorney General’s Department and will cover themes including The concept of a Fair Trial; Examination of Witnesses; Effective Prosecution of cases of Murder; The Law , Ethics and Best Practices pertaining to the Institution of Criminal Proceedings; Effective Prosecution of cases of Rape, Grave Sexual Abuse and Sexual Harassment.
+Some 85 officers will receive training from in-house experts at the Attorney General’s Department on numerous themes including the Concept of a Fair Trial, Examination of Witnesses, Effective Prosecution of Cases of Murder, and Effective Prosecution of Cases of Rape, Grave Sexual Abuse and Sexual Harassment.

 UNDP’s Equal Access to Justice Project has been in operation since 2004 with an annual budget of approximately US$1.5 million.